azanbinzahid/hacktoberfest/README.md

 ## Bonus
 Try out different themes in stats card

+## Disclaimer
-> Disclaimer: Your PRs to this repo may not count towards Hactoberfest actual prize, however it is very important to start practicing .
+Your PRs to this repo may not count towards Hactoberfest actual prize, however it is very important to start practicing .